szsy-robotics/robolisp/README.md

 # Overview
-Robolisp is a primitive dialect of Lisp designed for real-time robotic control.
+RoboLisp is a primitive dialect of Lisp designed for real-time robotic control.

 It is currently an early prototype.